AaltoSciComp/scicomp-docs/aalto/linux.rst

 Aalto Linux is provided to all departments in Aalto.
-Department IT co-maintains this, and in some departments provides more support (specifically, CS, NBE, PHYS at least).
+Department IT co-maintains this, and in some departments provides more support (specifically, CS, NBE, PHYS and Math at least).
 It contains a lot of software and features to support scientific computing and data.
 Both laptop and desktop setups are available.

-This page is mainly about the Linux flavor in CS/PHYS/NBE, co-managed by these departments and Science-IT.
+This page is mainly about the Linux flavor in CS/PHYS/NBE and partly Math, co-managed by these departments and Science-IT.
 Most of it is relevant to all Aalto, though.